aktowns/rsatweets/README.md

 *THIS IS REALLY BUGGY/HACKED TOGETHER*

+Changelog

+09/1/11 - Remote code could be executed via the rsa libraries decrypt method (using pickle). rsa has been upgraded to the mercurial head which doesnt use pickle.
+          Refactored the rsachat.py code to not use pickle either, this also means you will need to re-authenticate to twitter, and regenerte keys (sorry!) with the bonus that you're now safe from pickle related vulnerabilities (now using yaml, which is alot safer) thanks [@dbph](https://twitter.com/dbph)
-Updated with twitter OAUTH login support(and latest supporting libraries as of 8/1/11), thanks to [@mpesce](http://twitter.com/mpesce)
+08/1/11 - Updated with twitter OAUTH login support(and latest supporting libraries as of 8/1/11), thanks to [@mpesce](http://twitter.com/mpesce)

 ![Alt text](http://img696.imageshack.us/img696/7217/screenshot20100314at954.png "In action")